 The keyword-based annotations are more precise, but they rely on the availability of manually provided keywords, or a less than perfect automatic keyword annotator.

 An overview of the performance of the three fragment annotators on the industrial partner data is included below.
 We compute the micro and macro Recall, Precision and F-score.
-For the micro evaluation we computed overall true positive, true negative, false positive and false negative scores by verifying the gold standard and automatic annotation for each token (belongs to a modifier or not).
-For the macro evaluation we compute similar scores but for each fragment instance, and then averaged the scores.
+For the micro evaluation we computed overall true positive, true negative, false positive and false negative scores by verifying the gold standard and automatic annotation for each token (belongs to a fragment or not).
+For the macro evaluation we compute similar scores for each fragment instance, and then average them for the overall measures.